KieronH90/KieronH90.github.io/_posts/2025-01-25-Deciphering Big Data.md

 This learning experience provided comprehensive training in data handling, problem-solving, and virtual teamwork.
 I gained proficiency in the complete data wrangling lifecycle, encompassing preparation, cleaning, exploration, creation, optimization, and evaluation of big data, including the selection of appropriate methodologies, tools, and techniques for each stage.
 Furthermore, I developed the ability to design, build, and test solutions for complex data processing challenges across diverse environments, applying relevant programming paradigms.
 Finally, I honed my skills as a virtual team member, gaining practical experience with real-world team roles, organization, and effective collaboration strategies.

+## Task 7: Collaborative discussion 2

+In this task, we were asked to participate in a collaborative discussion, comparing GDPR with the UK's ICO.
+My initial post is shown below:

+Initial post
+by Kieron Hamilton - Sunday, 26 January 2025, 9:37 PM
+Number of replies: 0
+In this post, I'm diving into how the GDPR's rules about securing personal data compare to what the ICO (Information Commissioner's Office) says here in the UK.
+Both are all about protecting people's privacy by making sure data is handled securely, but there are some interesting nuances.

+The GDPR, in Article 32 ("Security of processing"), sets a general standard: organizations need to use "appropriate technical and organisational measures" to keep data safe from unauthorized access, loss, damage, etc. (General Data Protection Regulation (EU) 2016/679, Art.
+32).
+What I found interesting is that it doesn't specify exactly what those measures should be.
+It's more about taking a risk-based approach, meaning you have to think about the type of data you're handling, why you're handling it, and what the potential risks are to people's privacy.
+This makes sense because a small local shop won't need the same level of security as a huge hospital with sensitive medical records.

+The ICO, being the UK's data protection authority, takes the GDPR's principles and gives more specific guidance tailored to UK businesses.
+They've got these 12 key areas that organizations should focus on, covering things like risk assessments, technical controls (like encryption and access restrictions), and organizational stuff like policies and staff training (Information Commissioner's Office, 2021).
+I found the ICO’s guidance particularly helpful in understanding the practical application of the GDPR’s more abstract principles.

+One thing that's consistent across both is this idea of a risk-based approach.
+Neither the GDPR nor the ICO gives a rigid checklist of things you must do.
+It's all about figuring out what the risks are in your specific situation and putting appropriate safeguards in place (SNECYT, 2020).
+This makes sense, as a "one-size-fits-all" approach wouldn't work in the real world.

+Of course, there are some exemptions in both sets of rules.
+The GDPR, for instance, has exemptions for law enforcement (Art.
+35), and the ICO has its own exemptions for things like research using anonymized data (Information Commissioner's Office, 2014).
+It’s important to acknowledge that there are instances where the standard rules do not apply.

+So, overall, it seems like the GDPR sets the overall framework, and the ICO provides more specific advice for UK organizations.
+They both emphasize thinking about the risks and choosing security measures that are appropriate for the situation.

+References

+General Data Protection Regulation (EU) 2016/679. (n.d.). eur-lex.europa.eu.
+[Accessed 25 January 2025]

+Information Commissioner's Office.
+(2014, March 10).
+Guide to the General Data Protection Regulation (GDPR). ico.org.uk

+Information Commissioner's Office.
+(2021, October 14).
+Security - Guide for businesses. ico.org.uk

+SNECYT.
+(2020, July 21).
+GDPR vs National Data Protection Laws: A Comparative Analysis. snecyt.eu

+### Task 7 summary

+This discussion compared the GDPR's personal data security principle with the UK's ICO standards.
+Both frameworks prioritize data protection through appropriate technical and organizational measures, emphasizing a risk-based approach.
+The GDPR provides a broad framework, while the ICO offers more specific UK guidance.
+Both acknowledge exemptions for certain processing activities, such as law enforcement or anonymized research data.
+This comparison highlighted the shared goal of secure data handling while recognizing the differing levels of specificity in each framework.

 ## Task 7: API security

 For this project, I evaluated the security requirements of a "Supermarket Loyalty Scheme API," designed to manage sensitive customer data and interact with external applications via JSON and a backend SQL database.
 My focus was mitigating risks related to unauthorized access, data breaches, and insecure communication.